nguyenjohny/traffic-light-simuator/README.md

 # sim-trafficlights

-naive impl of traffic lights at a intersect - no turning for now
+Naive implementation of traffic lights at a intersect using CompletableFutures - no turning for now, or graphical output.
+Changes to traffic lights are logged to console.

 ### Build & Test

 > mvn install

 ### Run sample simulation
-mvn exec:java -Dexec.mainClass="sim.TwoWayIntersection"
+> mvn exec:java -Dexec.mainClass="sim.TwoWayIntersection"